MicrosoftDocs/power-automate-docs/articles/create-sharepoint-reminder-flows.md

 - Access to Power Automate.

 > [!NOTE]
-> This feature is not available for GCC, GCC High, DOD, or other sovereign clouds.
+> This feature isn't available for GCC, GCC High, DOD, or other sovereign clouds.

 [!INCLUDE [sharepoint-detailed-docs](includes/sharepoint-detailed-docs.md)]